uyenpham139/multi-players-tic-tac-toe/README.md

 - Click on an empty cell to make your move.
 - The AI (or your opponent) will respond within 1 second.
 - The game ends when:
-  - One player aligns three symbols in a row, column, or diagonal.
+  - A player aligns three symbols in a row, column, or diagonal.
-  - All cells are filled with no winner → draw.
+  - All cells are filled with no winner → it’s a draw.
-  - You can restart anytime using the Reset button.
+- When you or the AI wins, the score updates automatically, and you can keep playing without losing progress.
-- When you or AI wins, the score will automatically update and you can continue to play without missing the score
+- You can switch modes anytime using the Home button.
-- You can even choose other modes by clicking Home button
+- To track AI performance, click the More button and toggle AI Performance (available in Medium and Hard modes).
-- You can show the AI performance by choosing More button and toggling AI performance button when you are in medium or hard mode
+- Use the Reset button to start a new game whenever you like.

 # 🧠 AI Difficulty Levels
 | Level  | Algorithm Used              | Description |